IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_shell_account_settings.html.markdown

 * `regions` - List of Cloud Shell region settings.
 Nested `regions` blocks have the following structure:
 	* `enabled` - State of the region.
 	* `key` - Name of the region.
+* `rev` - Unique revision number for the settings object.
 * `type` - Type of api response object.
 * `updated_at` - Timestamp of last update in Unix epoch time.
 * `updated_by` - IAM ID of last updater.